factorhouse/factor-publications/publications/data-lineage/index.md

 [OpenLineage](https://openlineage.io/docs) is an open standard for capturing lineage metadata from jobs in execution.

-## Integrations

-Tracks lineage across popular data tools:
+It supports integration with popular data tools:

 - **Airflow / dbt / Great Expectations (data quality)**
 - **Flink / Spark / Hive & Trino**